Towards Multimodal In-Context Learning for Vision & Language Models

 \subsection{Evaluation Settings}

 \secvspace \paragraph{Datasets:} We briefly list the datasets used to form our ICL-instruction tuning mixes and/or for evaluation of ICL or other capabilities of the resulting model and baselines.

 \begin{enumerate} \item \textbf{SEED-Bench-2} \cite{seed2} - SEED-Bench-2 \cite{seed2} is an extended version of SEED-Bench \cite{seed} that features a total of 27 evaluation dimensions.
 Our use of SEED-Bench-2 is two-fold.
 We use $100\%$ of data of tasks $1$-$4$ (scene and `Instance' tasks) to form ICL instructions of multiple-choice type (SEED-Bench format).
 We use $90\%$ of data of tasks $5$ (`Instances Counting', arguably hardest of $1$-$5$ tasks) to form multiple-choice ICL instructions and its $10\%$ to form $2$-shot multiple-choice ICL `Instances Counting' evaluation.
 Additionally, we use $100\%$ of tasks $6$-$8$ (relation, interaction, reasoning) for $2$-shot multiple-choice ICL evaluation of `Unseen SEED-tasks'.
 Additionally, we evaluate directly on SEED-Bench-2 task 23 - `In-context captioning', the only SEED ICL task.
-We provide more details on ICL with SEED-Bench-2 in the Appendix.
+We provide more details on ICL with SEED-Bench-2 in the Supplementary.